15 Things to Do in Orange and Surrounds

 The Walls Lookout Mount Canobolas

-From the parking area, find the short walking path heading east that leads to this impressive lookout point.
+From the parking area, you can find the short walking path heading east that leads to this impressive lookout point (see map location).

 If you feel like hiking, this is also the starting point of the popular Nature Track Loop, which takes in a couple more vantage points on Mount Canobolas.